internet4000/radio4000/README.md

 ## Backend

 We use Firebase as our database and API.
 It's connected through Ember Data and [Emberfire](https://github.com/firebase/emberfire).
+The security rules are in the [radio4000-api](https://github.com/internet4000.com/radio4000-api) repository.

 ## Google API